giuliop/AlgoPlonk/README.md

 	def verify(self, proof: ..., public_inputs: ...) -> arc4.Bool:
 ```

-#### Next steps
+### Next steps
 Go unleash the power of zero knowledge proofs on Algorand!

-Let us now what you create so that we can curate a list of zk application.
+Let us now what you create so that we can curate a list of zk applications.

-#### GPG key
+### GPG key
-All commits to this repo are signed by the GPG key 81E0FB63130466B782D4859D6C036245DBDB025D
+All tagged commits to this repo are signed by the GPG key 81E0FB63130466B782D4859D6C036245DBDB025D